"Horses should be trained in such as

 the guidance here

-at home into my young colt, who has grown into a magnificent
+at home into my Stallion, who has grown into a magnificent

 have rides that are light, intuitive, inspiring, magical.
 When I